florianthom/IT-Security-Bit-Shifting/README.md

-# it-secruity
+# IT-Security: Bit-Shifting

-Code for exercises in the course it-secruity
+Implemented custom bit-shift operations to handle the representation of numbers bigger than 2^64.